FDA targets arsenic in baby cereal

 Much of the arsenic that accumulates in rice is from naturally occurring sources in soil and water.
 Manufacturers have been working with rice suppliers, growers, and researchers for many years to lower the amount of arsenic that gets taken up by rice.
 Baby food manufacturer Gerber claims that its rice cereal is “safe and already meets the guidance level,” because of these combined efforts.

 Consumer groups, which have long been urging FDA to set a limit for inorganic arsenic in rice food products, are welcoming the proposed limit for infant rice cereal.
 But they remain concerned by the lack of arsenic limits for other rice-based foods consumed by children and adults.
 “This is particularly true of children’s ready-to-eat cereals,” says Urvashi Rangan, executive director of the Consumer Reports Food Safety & Sustainability Center.
-“We believe the FDA can act swiftly to protect public health and set levels on these products,” she says, adding that her group intends to continue pushing the agency to do so.
+“We believe the FDA can act swiftly to protect public health and set levels on these products,” she says.

 Join the conversation